CSC392/social-connect/README.md

 - Add new turn-based games (e.g. Chess, Ludo, etc.)
 - Include a browse feature, so that users can browse public/open games and join through lobby
 - Add video chat feature
+- Include Move History for game in UI

 ## Authors